Who can use Community Transport?

 As a member of Services for Individuals (SFI), Mary can access all three services under the SFI umbrella which includes both mentioned above, plus the Mobility Scooters.

-Who uses Training Services?
+Who can use Training Services?

 Lastly, we would like to tell you about Jack.
 Jack is a self-employed, independent owner-driver who operates his own executive transport service.
 It’s a legal requirement for drivers like Jack to have maintained their training at regular intervals.
 As an approved, registered Driver CPC training centre, Westway offer CPC training for drivers like Jack, at a competitive cost.